ercembu/elgamal-shuffle/README.md

 An example run can be found in src/main.rs

 ## Documentation
-Generated cargo docs can be found in target/docs/elgamal-shuffle
+Generated cargo docs can be found in target/docs/elgamal-shuffle in the docs branch